-Testing is fortunately very easy.
+Testing is fortunately straightforward.
 There are plenty of free tools to help diagnose and find issues with load time.

 Here is a list of tools we use:

-Once you have diagnosed what and why passing these onto your developer is simple.
+Once you have diagnosed what and why passing these on to your developer is simple.
 Any good developer will be able to make these adjustments without any issues.
-On-page optimisation in SEO doesn’t need to be hard, these are some of the most simple to apply changes.
+On-page optimisation in SEO doesn’t need to be hard, and these are some of the most simple to apply changes.

-Each tool has its own unique suggestions, There are hundreds of tools out there, I’ve included the ones above because they provide unique suggestions not similar to every other tool.
+Each tool has its unique suggestions, and hundreds of them are out there; I’ve included the ones above because they provide unique suggestions that are not similar to every other tool.

 Geotagging is one of the most missed strategies by SEO agencies.
-It’s a strategy that is most definitely advanced, and quite technical.
-Geotagging is a method in which an image has embedded in its metadata local data that signifies the image or photo used was local.
-This strategy is only really useful for on-page SEO for local businesses.
+It’s a strategy that is most definitely advanced and quite technical.
+Geotagging is a method in which an image is embedded in its local metadata data, which signifies the image or photo used was local.
+This strategy is only beneficial for on-page SEO for local businesses.

 Newer model phones are capable of turning on the geotagging feature by simply turning it on by following the instructions below:

-If you’re looking to modify photos you have purchased like a stock photo you or on a DSLR, or even a graphic.
-You can use a tool like GeoImage or urban bird which allows you to upload an image, select the location, name, and description and embed the tag in.
+If you’re looking to modify photos, you have purchased a stock photo for you or on a DSLR, or even a graphic.
+You can use a tool like GeoImage, which allows you to upload an image, select the location, name, and description and embed the tag.

-If you want to get really tricky, download Adobe Bridge and geotag using Bridge.
+Suppose you want to get tricky; download Adobe Bridge and geotag using Bridge.
 It’s far more powerful but much harder to use.

 Ranking local businesses isn’t like it once was.
 Search engines rely on signals to verify authenticity.
-Photos taken within the local area is a great way for machine learning algorithms used by search engines to verify your businesses physical location.
+Photos taken within the local area are an excellent way for machine learning algorithms used by search engines to verify your business’s physical location.

-Ensuring your web design was properly thought out is very important.
-Ensuring the content that is above the fold is optimised for not only conversions but SEO.
-Not only capturing the attention of the end-user but engaging them to continue reading.
-If your header, banner, and data are pushed too far down the viewable fold your risk of losing interest and clicking the back button significantly goes up.
+Ensuring your web design is thought out correctly is very important.
+Providing content that is above the fold is optimised for conversions and SEO.
+Not only capturing the end-users attention but engaging them to continue reading.
+If your header, banner, and data are pushed too far down the viewable fold, your risk of losing interest and clicking the back button significantly increases.

-Search engines put more emphasis on content clearly visible with no user engagement.
+Search engines put more emphasis on content visible with no user engagement.

-Making sure your web designer is aware of SEO fundamentals within Web design.
-If he or she isn’t aware of designing for search engine optimisation let alone conversion rate optimisation you should consider looking elsewhere.
+Make sure your web designer is aware of SEO fundamentals within Web design.
+If they aren’t mindful of designing for search engine optimisation, let alone conversion rate optimisation, you should consider looking elsewhere.

-Using tools like this allow you to visually see content that is above the fold on various devices before rolling out a new design.
+Tools like this allow you to visually see content above the fold on various devices before rolling out a new design.

-Tools like the SEO Browser allow you to see how search engines see your website, by emulating this experience you can better understand if your content is actually above the fold or not.
+Tools like the SEO Browser allow you to see how search engines see your website; by emulating this experience, you can better understand whether your content is actually above the fold.

-Every page on your website, from home page to contact page should be content-rich.
-Content doesn’t need to be completely focused around conversions, it’s just as important to write to rank.
+Every page on your website should be content-rich from the home page to the contact page.
+Content doesn’t need to be focused entirely on conversions, and it’s just as important to write to rank.
 Without content to produce rankings, you have no one to convert.

-In 2016 Brian Dean SEO mastermind analysed 1 million search result pages and found some unbelievable findings.
+In 2016 Brian Dean’s SEO mastermind analysed 1 million search result pages and found unbelievable findings.
 One of the findings was the average word count of the top-ranking pages.

 The exact word count for first position rankings was 1,890.
 Local businesses are typically below 600.
 It became very clear that long-form content was key.

-Long-form content is typically well researched, well presented and thorough.
-The more in-depth the content is, the more likely the end-user is going to find the answer they were seeking.
+Long-form content is typically well-researched, well presented and thorough.
+The more in-depth the content is, the more likely the end-user will find the answer they were seeking.

-The study also found that the use of at least 1 image was a bare minimum for first page rankings.
+The study also found that using at least one image was a bare minimum for first-page rankings.

-Keyword density in SEO refers to how often your target keyword appears within the contents of the page.
-No more than 3% is a safe industry standard density for long-form content or 2% for short form.
+Keyword density in SEO refers to how often your target keyword appears within the page’s contents.
+No more than 3% is a safe industry standard density for long-form content or 2% for short-form.

-It’s important to use LSI keywords to diversify the usage of exact match search terms.
+Using LSI keywords to diversify the usage of exact-match search terms is essential.

 There are plenty of available tools that help identify keyword density.

-If you’re using freelancers or paid writers who advertise “SEO Content Writing” be wary, it’s often 5–10% of the article.
-It’s important to be very clear on this when outsourcing content.
+If you’re using freelancers or paid writers who advertise “SEO Content Writing”, be wary, it’s often 5–10% of the article.
+It’s essential to be very clear on this when outsourcing content.

-Write natural content, don’t over optimise your content.
-You’ll likely find the article either won’t rank, or you’ll struggle to gain traction.
+Write natural content, and don’t over-optimise your content.
+You’ll likely find the article either won’t rank or you’ll struggle to gain traction.

 Duplicate content is content that appears in more than one place.

-It’s a common misconception that long text footers, testimonials that appear site-wide and disclaimers are considered duplicate content.
+It’s a common misconception that long text footers, testimonials appearing site-wide, and disclaimers are duplicate content.
 This is false.

 “Duplicate content is where multiple pages on your website are either closely matching, exactly matching or targeting the same keyword.”

-It can also refer to content which has been copied from another source like wikipedia, a competitor website or somewhere online.
+It can also refer to content copied from another source like Wikipedia, a competitor website or somewhere online.

-Duplicate content is extremely common in eCommerce where product content is copied from the supplier’s website and pasted onto yours.
-Along with 30 other of your direct competition.
+Duplicate content is widespread in eCommerce, where product content is copied from the supplier’s website and pasted onto yours and 30 others of your direct competition.

-Other than optimising your images for local SEO by geotagging them, you can help identify to search engines what your images are using title tags, alt tags, and image naming.
-Although search engines do technically understand what items are in images.
-It’s machine learning, it’s subject to incorrect tagging and only knows basic objects.
+Other than optimising your images for local SEO by geotagging them, you can help identify to search engines what your images are using alt tags, alt tags, and image naming.
+However, search engines do technically understand what items are in images.
+It’s machine learning; it’s subject to incorrect tagging and only knows basic objects.

-Using Alt text (alternative text) tags are used to identify what the image is used within an HTML code to describe the appearance and function of an image on a page.
-The title tag of an image, on the other hand, is used briefly identify the image or contents of the image.
+Using alt text (alternative text) tags are used to identify what image is used within an HTML code to describe the appearance and function of an image on a page.
+The title tag of an image, on the other hand, is used briefly to identify the image or contents of the image.

 Here is an example of a well-written image HTML:

 The third thing to optimise for an image is its physical name.
-Calling an image 452-GF-1000x1000.jpg doesn’t identify what the image is naming the image bus-driving-down-road.jpg helps machine learning identify what’s inside the image.
+Calling an image 452-GF-1000x1000.jpg doesn’t identify the image; naming the image bus-driving-down-road.jpg helps machine learning identify what’s inside the image.

-When optimising images it’s important to not only name the image something useful but include keywords for ranking.
+When optimising images, it’s crucial to name the image helpful and include keywords for ranking.

-Having a good website structure, domain, and clearly structured naming will improve your rankings significantly.
+A good website structure, domain, and structured naming will significantly improve your rankings.

-Choosing the right domain name for your business or brand can be difficult, but it’s important to get correct.
+Choosing the right domain name for your business or brand can be difficult, but it’s essential to correct it.

-After your websites laid out, it’s live and you’re happy.
+After your website is laid out, it’s live, and you’re happy.
 A sitemap.xml file needs to be created.
 This informs search engines of the pages on your site, when they were last modified and how much importance each page has.

-In July of 2018 Google Announced, it’s movement on a safer internet.
+In July 2018, Google Announced its movement to a safer internet.
 If your website does not have SSL, you’re missing out.
-Your website won’t rank as well, it won’t appear as well and it’s going to struggle to gain traction.
+Your website won’t rank as well, it won’t appear as well, and it’s struggling to gain traction.